WeblateOrg/weblate/docs/devel/share.rst

 to give them basic information about the translation.
 Additionally you can share information about translation using Facebook or Twitter.
 All these possibilities can be found on the :guilabel:`Share` tab.
-Example of status badges for Weblate itself are show below.
+Example of status badges for Weblate itself are shown below.

 Shields.IO badge often used to quickly see status of a project: